 And for comparison, this is what a normal Lakeside daisy looks like from the side.

 The sad thing about this daisy is the fact that it only blooms for about a week, and all of the flowers tend bloom at the same time.
 We took the photos that you see here yesterday (May 11, 2013); if you’d like to see Lakeside daisies this year, you would need to make a trip to the Lakeside Daisies State Nature Preserve relatively soon.
 Documentation at the preserve said that the flower typically goes to seed by early June.
 We spoke to other visitors at the preserve on Saturday who told us they had tried to see the flowers last year by arriving in late May, but this had been too late.

 However once the season for Lakeside daisies are over, there are other, rare flowers that bloom at this preserve including:

 More common, summer flowers include Spiked blazing star (Liatris spicata) and stiff goldenrod (Solidago rigida).

 The preserve is also home to a number of rare sedges (to the non-botanist, these are grass-like plants).
 Visitors should keep to the path in the preserve.
 If you do go off this path, it is important to step very carefully to avoid damaging these special plants.

 Update: Sept.
 3, 2015

 The Ohio Department of Natural Resources recently published a short video describing why the lakeside daisy is so special.
 I’ve embedded it below.

-- TrekOhio: Ottawa County Parks & Nature Preserves; this is the county where the Lakeside Daisy State Nature Preserve is located.
-The page includes links to the official site for the preserve plus links to other parks in the county.
+- TrekOhio: Ottawa County Parks & Nature Preserves — This is the county where the Lakeside Daisy State Nature Preserve is located.
+Check out this page for links to the official site and for information on nearby parks and preserves.